RedisAI/FraudDetectionDemo/README.md

 ### Flow 2: Transaction scoring
+When a new transaction happens, it needs to be evaluated if it's fraudulent or not.
+The ML/DL models take two inputs for this, relevant reference and the new transaction details.
+RedisGears will orchestrate the fetching of the relevant reference data and creating a single input tensor out of it.
+Afterwards it will execute several inferences using TensorFlow models hosted inside Redis and combine the results to reply the transaction scoring result.

 ![High level architecture](./flow2.png "High level architecture")

-Once a transation needs to be evaluated, we set it as a tensor in the keyspace with a shape of `(1, 30)` and trigger a gear with the tensor key name and a time range, represented by two timestamps.
-The gear then executes a range query over the sorted set (`ZRANGEBYSCORE`) and retrieve a list of hash names (recall that each hash has a corresponding tensor).
+An input tensor is set in the keyspace with the shape of `(1, 30)`.
+A second RedisGears function is triggered with as input
+- the keyname holding the new transaction details tensor
+- a time range, represented by two timestamps.

+The function then executes a range query over the sorted set ([`ZRANGEBYSCORE`](https://redis.io/commands/zrangebyscore)) and retrieves a list of hash names (recall that each hash has a corresponding tensor as described in Flow 1).

 ![Gears<->Redis data gathering](./flow3.png "Gears<->Redis data gathering")

-From this list it extracts a list of tensor from the keyspace and sends it to a Torch script.
-This torch script creates a new tensor with the shape `(1, 256)` out of the list, by concatenating the tensors and either pad the remaining space or trimming it.
+From this list it extracts a list of tensors from the keyspace and sends it to a [Torch script](https://github.com/RedisAI/FraudDetectionDemo/blob/master/app/script.torch).
+This torch script creates a new tensor with the shape `(1, 256)`, by concatenating the tensors and either pad the remaining space or trimming it.
-The new tensor is the reference data for the models which expect a reference data with shape of `(1, 256)` and transaction data with shape of `(1, 30)`.
-Onc the models are done, the gear uses `numpy` to aggregate the results and save them to a tensor with shape `(1, 2)` that contains the probability for the transaction to be a fraud.
+The new tensor is the reference data for the models which expect a reference data with shape of `(1, 256)` and transaction details tensor with the shape of `(1, 30)`.
+Once the inferencing of the models are done, the function uses `numpy` to aggregate the results and save them to a tensor with shape `(1, 2)` that contains the probability for the transaction to be a fraud.

 ![Gears<->AI execution](./flow4.png "Gears<->AI execution")